-Nipple shields also should not be used during the first week after birth, unless mom’s milk supply has significantly increased and is transitioning from colostrum to mature milk.
+Nipple shields also should not be used during the first week after birth, unless the milk supply has significantly increased and is transitioning from colostrum to mature milk.
 Colostrum is thicker than mature milk and is available in very small amounts, so it does not transfer well with a nipple shield.
-If mom is still producing colostrum, hand expression, spoon feeding and skin-to-skin contact and patience will usually help baby to latch.
+If the breast is still producing colostrum, hand expression, spoon feeding and skin-to-skin contact and patience will usually help baby to latch.

 Nipple shields are also used to protect damaged nipples while they heal and to help premature babies transfer more milk.
 Studies have shown that premature babies often transfer more milk when using a shield.
 Nipple shields also can be used to transition from bottle feeding to breastfeeding if baby refuses the breast.